-Although it may not seem like it today – in the era of Smartphones, Tablets, and Facebook – I think we can all agree that email’s a pretty revolutionary technology.
+Although it may not seem like it today – in the era of Smartphones, Tablets, and Facebook – I think we can all agree that email is a pretty revolutionary technology.
 The development of email rendered a whole crop of traditional communications methods all but obsolete.

 But why does this matter?

 Even though it’s been around for a while, it’s still every bit as relevant as it used to be.
-Understanding how email protocols work allows you to develop an email setup that will make your communications more efficient.
+With users accessing email on multiple devices, it is important to understand how email protocols work and allows you to develop an email setup that will make your communications more efficient.

 The best part?